How can software for inventory management help your business?

 But, while accounting software may have some simple inventory management features included, it is not designed to manage and control the functions of an inventory-centric business.

-Acctivate inventory and warehouse management user, Scottco Marine
+Acctivate software for inventory management user, Scottco Marine

 Let’s look at a few examples…